If you’re on a low income you might be entitled to extra benefits and entitlements. Find out more about what’s available.

 Help to pay for essential things

-If you’re receiving certain income-related benefits and need help to pay for essentials like clothing, furniture or rent you might be able to get an interest-free Budgeting Loan.
+If you’re receiving certain income-related benefits and need help to pay for essentials like clothing, furniture or a rent deposit, you might be able to apply for a Budgeting Loan or Budgeting Advance if you are getting Universal Credit.

 If you’re on a low income you could get help towards the costs of arranging a funeral.